ppy/osu-wiki/wiki/Gameplay/Game_modifier/Difficulty_Adjust/en.md

 *For the full list of all [lazer](/wiki/Client/Release_stream/Lazer) mods, see: [Game modifier (lazer)](/wiki/Gameplay/Game_modifier_(lazer))*

 <!-- TODO description and settings -->

+*Score multiplier depends on other factors such as mod combinations or mod settings.

+- Reduced by 0.05x per 0.1 step change made to any original map parameter (CS, HP, OD and AR) down to a strict minimum of 0.1x.

 [osu!]: /wiki/shared/mode/osu.png "osu!"
 [osu!taiko]: /wiki/shared/mode/taiko.png "osu!taiko"